elastic/data-extraction-service/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added a label for each target release version (example: `v7.13.2`, `v7.14.0`, `v8.0.0`)
 - [ ] Considered corresponding documentation changes
 - [ ] Contributed any configuration settings changes to the configuration reference
+- [ ] If a new dependency or installed package was added, `NOTICE.txt` was modified accordingly

 #### Changes Requiring Extra Attention